Catboys-Dev/catboys-py/README.md

 ## Credit
-[Nekos.life](https://nekos.life) - base code for this module and inspiration
+[Nekos.life](https://nekos.life) - base code for this module and inspiration to create catboys.com